Hormones and performance

 Build my test1.
 What does testosterone actually do?

-Testosterone is the primary androgen in both men and women.
-In men, it's produced mainly by the Leydig cells in the testes, regulated by luteinising hormone (LH) from the pituitary gland.
-Women produce smaller quantities in the ovaries and adrenal glands.
+Testosterone is the main androgen in men and women.
+Men make it mostly in the testes, driven by LH from the pituitary.
+Women make smaller amounts in the ovaries and adrenals.

-The challenge isn't whether testosterone matters.
-It's that the reference ranges used by most UK labs are very wide (6–27 nmol/L in some NHS labs).
-That range is broad enough that a 25‑year‑old athlete and a 75‑year‑old with metabolic syndrome can both be told they're “normal.”
-Understanding what your level means for your age is the first step.
+The real problem is the reference range.
+Most UK labs use a very wide one, from 6 to 27 nmol/L in some NHS labs.
+It is broad enough that a young athlete and a 75‑year‑old with metabolic syndrome are both “normal.”
+Step one is knowing what your number means for your age.

 2. Normal testosterone levels by age (nmol/L)

-The table below shows total testosterone reference ranges for men, based on data from the British Society for Sexual Medicine (BSSM) and UK laboratory standards.
-All values are in nmol/L — the standard unit used by UK labs.
+The table shows total testosterone ranges for men, from the British Society for Sexual Medicine (BSSM) and UK lab standards.
+All values are in nmol/L, the unit UK labs use.

 | AGE | TYPICAL RANGE | NOTES |